yixinhenry/bim-ai-ifc-query-platform/README.md

 # BIM AI IFC Query Platform

-This is a LangChain-based experimental platform for AI in BIM security research.
+This is a LangChain-based experimental platform for AI in BIM research.

 The platform is organized around IFC projects.
 Each uploaded IFC file becomes one project.
 A project can contain multiple conversations, and every conversation has its own required system prompt and chat history.